OluwaFavour/TheLedLead/README.md

   - Method: `POST`
   - Description: Upload a new book to the platform.
 Only admin users are authorized to perform this action.
   - Authentication: Required (admin user).
+  - Request:
+    - Body:
+      - `title` (string, required): The title of the book.
+      - `image_url` (string, default: empty string): The URL of the book cover image.
+      - `content` (string, required): The content of the book.
+      - `date_published` (string, default: current date and time): The date and time when the book was published.
   - Responses:
     - Status: 201 Created
     - Body: